yamcs/yamcs-studio/docs/authoring/other-widgets.rst

     :alt: Run Grid Layout
     :align: center

-The order of the container's children is important for this layout, and can be modified in the `<outline>`_ view.
+The order of the container's children is important for this layout, and can be modified in the :doc:`outline` view.

 .. image:: _images/grid-layout-outline.png
     :alt: Grid Layout Outline